 - 2 (250g) sweet potato

-- 1 tbsp chaat masala (or to taste)
+- 1 tablespoon chaat masala (or to taste)

 - 2-3 hai bird green chillies(adjust to tolerance), chopped